Engineering fiction: science fiction does not comply with ORP. Safety comes first!

 But proper use of PPEs does not occur in this film only.
 In fact, going back to Star Wars, it is very common to see helmets, boots, gloves and other personal protective equipment being used.
 Films and series about pandemics or aliens, such as Contagion (2011), Prometheus (2012), Helix (2014-2015) or Arrival (2016) also use suits to protect against various threats.

 But if there is one science fiction film that has been particularly careful with ORP, then it has to be Titan A.E.
 (2000).
 Cale Tucker, the main character, works in a spaceship salvage yard cutting up metal.
-Although not visible in the video, before switching on the laser cutting machine, he darkens the visor to protect his eyes.
+Before switching on the laser cutting machine, he darkens the visor to protect his eyes.
 His “helmet”, which is shaped like an egg, gives him a good view over his surroundings as he works.

 Moreover, his magnetic boots avoid him shooting off into space, and include two positioning buoys so that he is visible in this industrial setting.
 Another interesting feature of the suit is that it has a rear-view mirror.
 But that’s not all.